 Gabriel is also an immensely powerful being whose name means “The mighty one.”
 Although men traditionally describe Michael as another archangel, he is never given that designation in the Bible.

-Gabriel holds a powerful position in the angelic realm and his appearances on the pages of Scripture are always connected with God’s Messianic program—which explains his prominence in the Christmas narrative.
+Gabriel holds a high-level position in the angelic realm and his appearances on the pages of Scripture are always connected with God’s Messianic program—which explains his prominence in the Christmas narrative.

-Gabriel is the very angel that appeared to Zacharias and to the virgin Mary with the Good News revealing the events surrounding Messiah’s birth—a “set-time” in God’s unfolding Messianic plan (Lk.
-1:19, 26).
+Gabriel is the very angel that appeared to Zacharias and to the virgin Mary with the Good News revealing the events surrounding Messiah’s birth, which was a set-time in God’s unfolding Messianic plan (Lk.
+1:19-26).

-At the Nativity, the mission of Michael and Gabriel intersected in the unfolding of God’s program for Israel and the fulfillment of His Messianic plan—not just for God’s Chosen People, but for the whole world!
+At the Nativity, the mission of Michael and Gabriel intersected in the unfolding of God’s prophetic program for Israel and the fulfillment of His Messianic plan.
+These mighty angels were not just on assignment for God’s Chosen People, but for the whole world!

-The next time you see an angel figure—topping a Christmas tree, swinging silently above a Nativity scene or dizzily careening around in an angel chime—take time to ponder that God’s ministering messengers are not merely an ornament to the Christmas Story; they are integral to it!
+The next time you see an angel figurine—topping a tree, swinging silently above a Nativity crèche or dizzily careening around an angel chime—remember they are not merely an ornament to the Christmas story.
+Angels are integral to the Christmas narrative.

 (1) Henry Morris, The Genesis Record (Grand Rapids: Baker Book House, 1976), 57.

 1) Seraph.
 (Illustrative image, all digital composition forms) (Image credit: By Viktor Mikhailovich Vasnetsov (1848–1926)/[PD-US, PD-Art]/Wikimedia/Background image: Pixabay/Enhancement and digital compositions, MKM Portfolios)